TRASAL/psrdada-python/README.md

 Python3 bindings to the ringbuffer implementation in [PSRDada](http://psrdada.sourceforge.net/)

 It allows you to connect to a ringbuffer, read header info, and read/write ringbuffer pages as numpy arrays.
+I aim to be interoperable, and bug-for-bug compattible, with PSRDADA.
+It also supports reading multiple datasets form a ringbuffer for connecting to dada\_dbevent.

 This is a proof-of-concept implementation, only functions from PSRDADA immediately necessary for my project will be implemented.
 The code is inspired by the example code in the [cython userguide](http://cython.readthedocs.io/en/latest/src/userguide/buffer.html)